-3) A report of large volume holding (change report) provided by Morgan Stanley MUFG Securities Co., Ltd. and its joint owners for public inspection on October 19, 2023 reports that they hold the following shares as of October 13, 2023.
-However, the Company was unable to confirm the number of shares actually held by them as of March 31, 2024.
+3) A report of large volume holding (change report) provided by GIC Private Limited for public inspection on January 24, 2025 reports that they hold the following shares as of January 17, 2025.
+However, the Company was unable to confirm the number of shares actually held by them as of March 31, 2025.
 Accordingly, details of these shareholders are not included in the above major shareholders.
-The datails is the report of large volume helding (change report) are as follows: